sepulzera/Notes/ReadMe.md

 * Display: 480x800, hdpi
 * Touch Input

-**License**

-This project is licensed under MIT.
-See LICENSE for further information.

 ## Installation

 1. Download the [latest version](https://github.com/sepulzera/Notes/releases) to the target device.
 You can also build your own .apk, you will find the required steps under [Hacking The Source](https://github.com/sepulzera/Notes#hacking-the-source).